Skip to content

 The semi-automatic pistol fires one round per trigger pull, automatically chambers the next round from the magazine using energy recovered from the fired round, and ejects the spent case through an ejection port.
 The magazine, inserted in the grip, stores multiple rounds.
 When the last round is fired, the slide locks back, visually and tactilely indicating an empty weapon.

 The ejected case in a short-recoil pistol carries: the firing-pin impression (round in most modern pistols, rectangular in some older German designs), the breech-face marks from the machined bolt face of the slide, an extractor mark on the case rim where the spring-loaded extractor grabs the rim after extraction, and an ejector mark on the case head where the ejector strikes the case to flip it out of the ejection port.
-These four marks, compared on the comparison microscope against test-fires from a suspect weapon, are the primary individualising features in cartridge-case comparison.
+These four marks, compared on the comparison microscope against test-fires from a suspect weapon, constitute the primary individualising features in cartridge-case comparison.

 The SIG Sauer P226 (9x19mm, 15-round magazine) and P228/P229 use a DA/SA (double-action / single-action) hammer-fire system: the first shot fires double-action (long trigger pull from an uncocked hammer), subsequent shots single-action (short trigger pull from the cocked hammer).
-The P226 was adopted by the US Navy SEALs in 1984 and by numerous European police forces.
+The P226 was adopted by the US Navy SEALs in 1989 and by numerous European police forces.
 The P226 firing-pin impression is round and centrally placed.
 The newer SIG P320 (introduced 2014, adopted by the US military as the M17 and M18 in 2017) is modular and striker-fired, with a serialised fire-control unit that can move between different grip modules and slide sizes.

 The Beretta 92FS (9x19mm, 15-round magazine) employs an open-slide design where the forward third of the slide is cut away to expose the barrel, and a falling-locking-block system rather than Browning's tilting barrel.
 This open slide means the firing-pin impression is struck by a Beretta-specific external hammer.
 The Beretta 92FS was the US military M9 sidearm from 1985 through 2017.
 The Italian Carabinieri and Polizia di Stato both carry it.
 In forensic casework, the Beretta 92 series is distinguishable from Browning-pattern pistols by the locking-block wear marks on the case head and the specific shape of the Beretta external hammer firing-pin impression.